nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * `edit 3 q/What does OOP stand for? a/Object Oriented Programming`
 * `edit 3 n/Important question! r/`

-Steps for editing a flashcard's category and rating:
+**Steps for editing a flashcard's category and rating**:

-Step 1: Locate the flashcard you wish to edit.
+**Step 1**: Locate the flashcard you wish to edit.
 In this example, we want to edit the flashcard at index 2.

 ![filedirectory](images/ug/ug_edit_step1.PNG)

-Step 2: We want to edit the category of the flashcard to Trivial and rating to 1.
+**Step 2**: We want to edit the category of the flashcard to Trivial and rating to 1.
 Type the command `edit 2 c/Trivial r/1`.

 ![filedirectory](images/ug/ug_edit_step2.PNG)

-Step 3: The flashcard's category and rating are edited to `Trivial` and `1` respectively.
+**Step 3**: The flashcard's category and rating are edited to `Trivial` and `1` respectively.

 ![filedirectory](images/ug/ug_edit_step3.PNG)